About me, my girls, & the breed:

 Then in 2015 our search began again to add a second dog-daughter to our family.
 In 2016 we brought Braxee home from the UK.
 She is quite different from Lena, in that she is very energetic, playful, silly, goofy, curious, extremely friendly to all people and animals, and loves water (she began swimming in our pool on her own at 13.5 weeks old!)
 They both share several qualities such as being sweet, quiet, beautiful, intelligent, and have a go-with-the-flow demeanor.
 They were both very easy to train and we have a very harmonious home with two intact females.
 Photos below are Braxee the day we brought her home at 8 weeks and then again, 1 year later!
 They certainly can change colors!

-I have never bred before, and am very much looking forward to my first litter.
-Although I do not have experience breeding yet, I do have a lot of experience with dog behavior thanks to my pet sitting business.
-I am also friends with other Eurasier breeders around the world and they are very helpful teachers.
 What sets me apart from other breeders is that I am a NR (natural rearing) breeder.
 Please read that section of my website for more information.
 I will also be following a program called “Puppy Culture.”
 From early neurological stimulation, to emotional resiliency exercise, to leash walking, potty training, problem prevention, and more.
-You can read more about it by clicking the “Puppy Culture” logo in the footer of this page.
+You can read more about it by clicking on the “Puppy Culture” logo on the bottom of this page.
 It will take you to their website where you can read and watch videos about it.
 Amazing stuff!

 Besides my girls, my other passion is photography!
-Although not a professional, I enjoy it immensely, and will of course provide beautiful photos of the puppies growing up.
+I enjoy it immensely, and will of course provide beautiful photos of the puppies growing up.

 I am a very open, honest, and transparent person.
 If you have any questions please do not hesitate to contact me.
 I live in Murrieta, CA, a town in between Los Angeles and San Diego.